atticlab/eos-cassandra-historyapi/README.md

 ```
 ####
 #### Create config.json
 In the project directory create file config.json.
 "port" property is for the port on which the server will listen.
-"elastic_url" property is for the url of elasticsearch cluster.
+"cassandra_address" property is for the ip address of cassandra.
-"seed_node" property is for the url of the node with chain_api_plugin enabled.
+"cassandra_keyspace" property is for the name of the keyspase.
 For example:

     {